aaoyekanmi4/quiz-app/README.md

-# quiz-app
+# JavaScript Arrays Quiz
-first project for thinkful
+First project for thinkful

+A quiz with five multiple choice questions on Javascript Arrays.